 If you are thinking of selling your business you probably have a simple outlook.
 All I need is one right buyer and if they like my business, I like them and they have the money and vision in place to buy my business, let’s do a deal.
 That makes perfect sense.

 However, there are different types of buyers and each of them will look at buying your business through their lens or view of the world.
-Their view obviously comes from their own personal experiences, their financial situation and ultimately their goal if they decide to buy your business.
+Their view comes from their personal experiences, their financial situation, and ultimately their goal if they decide to buy your business.

 A business buyer that wants to buy themselves a job has a different view to a buyer that wants to buy your business that is a competitor.
-There is another type of buyer called a strategic buyer and their view is different to the previous two as their motivation to buy your business is to make the acquisition so it complements or provides synergies with their business and what they currently do.
+There is another type of buyer called a strategic buyer and their view is different from the previous two as their motivation to buy your business is to acquire so it complements or provides synergies with their business and what they currently do.

-Here are ten items a strategic buyer looks for as part of their decision making process whether to buy your business or not.
-The greater the number of items that match the list below, the stronger the value it creates for the strategic buyer and the greater will be their motivation.
+Strategic buyers look for certain business and financial criteria regarding whether to buy your business or not.
+The greater the number of items that match the list below, the stronger the value it creates for the strategic buyer, and the greater will be their motivation.